 The most expensive method of tattoo removal, laser surgery, is popular because it's less likely to have side effects.
 The laser pulses simply pass into the outer layers of skin and break up the pigment into small pieces that can be absorbed into the body.
 Usually, it takes several laser treatments to completely remove a tattoo.
 Larger and more brightly colored tattoos usually take more treatments to remove.

 More commonly used for smaller tattoos, the skin around the tattoo is numbed with a local anesthetic and the tattooed skin is cut away with a scalpel.
 The edges of skin are then sewn together, leaving a small scar.
 Larger tattoos may have to be excised in several stages (removing small pieces one at a time), and might require skin grafts taken from another area of the body to replace the missing skin.

 In this procedure, the skin on top of and around the tattoo is numbed with an anesthetic spray.
 Buffing using a round sanding instrument (or a water and salt solution known as Salabrasion) removes the top layers of skin and the tattoo ink.
 Since the peeling of skin causes some bleeding, a bandage is placed over the "sanded" area while it heals.
 This method can cause skin discoloration, changes in skin texture, and/or scarring.

 Start your search to be ink-free by speaking with your health care provider to see if s/he can direct you to reputable and experienced dermatologists in your area.
-Columbia students can contact Medical Services at x4-2284 or log into Open Communicator to make an appointment.
 Finally, while this may answer some of your questions about tattoo removal, only you can decide what will work best for you.
-If you find that erasing your chosen image is not the best option, you may also consider re-inking your tattoo into something you are more comfortable with.
+If you find that erasing your chosen image is not the best option, you may also consider re-inking your tattoo into something that's more you.